-Working nours analysis Working hours analysis Please include time period e.g. hour/week/month (Go back to Key information) Systems & Processes A. What timekeeping systems are used: time card etc. Manual Time Ke eping B: Sample Size Checked (State number of worker records checked and from which weeks/months and type - should be current, peak and random/low: See SMETA Best Practice Guidance and Measurement Criteria) 52 samples from May 2016 52 samples from January 2016 52 samples from September 2015 C: Do ALL workers have contracts/employment agreements? ✓ Yes☐ NoIf NO, state which type of workers do NOT have contracts/employment agreements: ⁄e D: Are standard/contracted working hours defined in all contracts/employment agreements? ⊠ Yes □ No If NO, please state which type of workers do NOT have standard hours defined in contracts/employment agreements.
-E: Are there any other types of contracts/employment agreements ☐ Yes ⊠ No If YES, PI ease complete as appropriate: used?
-M NO ☐ 0 hrs ☐ Part time ☐ Variable hrs ☐ Other If "Other", Please define: Not applicable Standard/Contracted Hours work red F: Do standard/contracted standard hours ever exceed the law or 48 hours per week? ☐ Yes ☑ No If YES give details and comparison (local law/48 hrs week) 48 hrs G: What are the actual standard/contracted hours worked in Highest hours: 48 hours / Month sample (State per week/month) Lowest hours: 40 hours / Month
+Working hours analysis Please include time period e.g. hour/week/month (Go back to Key information) Systems & Processes A. What timekeeping systems are used: time card etc. Manual Time Ke eping B: Sample Size Checked (State number of worker records checked and from which weeks/months and type - should be current, peak and random/low: See SMETA Best Practice Guidance and Measurement Criteria) 52 samples from September 2016 52 samples from July 2016 52 samples from December 2015 C: Do ALL workers have contracts/employment agreements? ⊠ Yes □ No If NO, state which type of workers do NOT have contracts/employment agreements: D: Are standard/contracted working hours defined in all contracts/employment agreements? ⊠ Yes □ No If NO, please state which type of workers do NOT have standard hours defined in contracts/employment agreements.
+E: Are there any other types of contracts/employment agreements ☐ Yes ☑ No If YES, Please complete as appropriate: used?
+0 hrs ☐ Part time ☐ Variable hrs ☐ Other If "Other", Please define: Not applicable Standard/Contracted Hours worked F: Do standard/contracted standard hours ever exceed the law or 48 hours per week? ever exceed the law or 48 No week) 48 hrs modio por modici G: What are the actual standard/contracted hours worked in Highest hours: 48 hours / Month sample (State per week/month) Lowest hours: 40 hours / Month

-H: Any local waivers/local law or permissions which allow ☐ Yes ⊠ No If YES, Please giv e details averaging/annualised hours for this site?
-NO NO Overtime Hours I: Actual overtime hours worked in sample (State per day/week/month) Highest OT hours: 12 hours s / Week Lowest OT hours: 02 hours s / Week J: Range of overtime hours over all workers/or as large a sample as possible.
-(State per week/month and details) 04 to 48 in May 2016(Current month) 22 to 48 in January 2016(Random 5month) 12 to 48 in September 2015(Random month) K: Approximate percentage of workers on highest overtime hours 12% L: Is overtime voluntary?
-No contract/employment agreement/handbook/wor interviews/refusal arrangements: er inionnation workers al work per d Overtime Premiums M: Is overtime paid at a premium? ✓ Yes✓ NoPlease give details of normal day overtime premium% of standard wages: ium as a 0% □ 1 - 115% 116 - 124% 125 - 149% 150 - 199% 200%+ Any other er commer nts: N: ETI Code requires a prevailing standard to give greatest worker protection.
-If a site pays less than 125% OT premium and this is allowed under local law, are there other No Consolidated pay (May be standard wages above minimum legal wage, with no/low overtime premium) Collective Bargaining agreements Other Not applicable considerations?
+H: Any local waivers/local law or permissions which allow ☐ Yes ⊠ No If YES, Please give details averaging/annualised hours for this site? ⊠ No Overtime Hours I: Actual overtime hours worked in sample (State per day/week/month) Highest OT hours / Week hours: Lowest OT hours: 0 hours /Week J: Range of overtime hours over all workers/or as large a sample as possible.
+(State per week/month and details) 0 to 42 in September 2016(Current month) 0 to 20 in July 2016(Random month) 0 to 32 in December 2015(Random month) K: Approximate percentage of workers on highest overtime hours 12% L: Is overtime voluntary?
+Please detail evidence e.g. Wording of contract/employment agreement/handbook/worker interviews/refusal arrangements: All are permanent workers and all are agreed to work 2 hours of overtime work per day voluntarily as per law.
+Overtime Premiums M: Is overtime paid at a premium? ⊠ Yes □ No Please give details of normal day overtime premium as a % of standard wages: ium as a 0% □ 1 - 115% 116 - 124% 125 - 149% 150 - 199% 200%+ Any other er commer nts: N: ETI Code requires a prevailing standard to give greatest worker protection.
+If a site pays less than 125% OT premium and this is allowed under local law, are there other □ No □ Consolidated pay (May be standard wages above minimum legal wage, with no/low overtime premium) □ Collective Bargaining agreements □ Other Not applicable nge, with considerations?
 Please complete the boxes where relevant.
-Multi select is possible. idated Not applicable Rest Days
+Multi select is possible.
+Please explain any checked boxes in N above e.g. detail of consolidated pay CBA or Other.
+Not applicable Rest Days